urmzd/md-classifier/README.md

-# nlp-md
+# MD NLP

-A model which predicts an ailment given a description of symptoms.
+An NLP model which predicts an ailment given a description of symptoms.

 ## Table of Contents